fyrox-book/fyrox-book.github.io/src/tutorials/fps/tutorial-1/fps-tutorial.md

 ![collider properties](editor_5.png)

-This way the capsule is thinner and taller, which roughly corresponds to a person of 1.8m tall.
+This way the capsule is thinner and taller, which roughly corresponds to a 1.8m tall person.
 Now we need to add a [camera](../../../scene/camera_node.md), because without it, we couldn't see anything.

 ![camera](editor_6.png)